CERT-Polska/drakvuf-sandbox/CONTRIBUTING.md

 #### On the Drone CI server

 When you open a pull request to this project, Drone CI will run some tests on your code and Debian packages will be also built during the process.
-The artifacts produced by the CI are available at [debs.icedev.pl](https://debs.icedev.pl/).
+The artifacts produced by the CI are available in S3 bucket at [minio.drakvuf.cert.pl/debs](https://minio.drakvuf.cert.pl/debs).

 Packages are numbered according to the Drone CI job numbers.
 You can figure out the job number by inspecting the [status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) related to your commit and clicking on `Details` link near `continuous-integration/drone/push` label.
 The build ID is in the URL and also in the breadcrumb, e.g.: `Repositories -> CERT-Polska/drakvuf-sandbox -> #200`.